HewlettPackard/mds/INSTALL.md

 64-bit, Linux, C++ 14, JDK1.8, pthreads

-- g++ 4.9.2, or g++ 5.4.0 or later
+- g++ 4.9.2, g++ 5.4.0 or 6.4.0

-  Note that MDS is known **not** to work with gcc 5.0, because of bugs in that version related to compilation of templates, which we use extensively.
+   - Note that MDS is known **not** to work with gcc 5.0, because of bugs in that version related to compilation of templates, which we use extensively.

+   - g++ 5.4 builds the system slowly and uses much more memory.
+If you use this version, you will probably have to reduce the `-j` argument to `make`.

-- Java JDK 1.8
+- Java JDK 1.8 (only needed for the Java API)
   Note that you must use a Java JDK, not a more minimal Java installation.
 This is needed for use of the JNI code.

+- Apache Ant (only needed for the Java API)

 - Managed Data Structures (MDS)